Denver Travel Guide | 2-Day Itinerary, City Highlights & Day Trips from Denver

 • Price: $$

-Located in Larimer Square, Tamayo claims to be Denver's best Mexican restaurant, with great atmosphere and service, and a wide selection of food, the best being their Mahi Mahi Tacos.
+TAMAYO in Larimer Square is Denver's best Mexican restaurant, with a great atmosphere, great service, and a signature dish, Mahi Mahi Tacos.

 Milk Tea People